Photo by: Big Dubya

 • Before forest fires, Vulcan Hot Springs used to be Idaho's largest wild geothermal pool

-It is, however, still a great spot to hike to.
+It is, however, still a great place to hike.
 To reach Vulcan Hot Springs, follow a scenic 0.75-mile trail that begins at the edge of a primitive camping area near Stolle Meadows.

-The path winds through the thick pine and fir forest, crossing three rustic log footbridges over streams and hugging the banks of Warm Springs Creek.
-The trail is primarily flat but can be occasionally muddy, overgrown, or rocky, especially after rain.
+The path winds through thick pine and fir forest, crossing three rustic log footbridges over streams and hugging the banks of Warm Springs Creek.
+The trail is primarily flat but can occasionally be muddy, overgrown, or rocky, especially after rain.

-You will be able to tell that the spring is nearby: the forest will open up, and you will feel a distinct smell of sulfur in the air.
+You will be able to tell that the spring is nearby: the forest opens up, and you can smell a distinct sulfur scent in the air.

 Vulcan Hot Springs - Geothermal Water & Soaking

-Natural mineral water pours from its hillside source at 190°F. As the water flows down and cools off.
+Natural mineral water emerges from its hillside source at extremely hot temperatures, then flows down and cools.

-Before the forest fires, there used to be a giant pool 30 feet across.
+Before the forest fires, there was a giant pool about 30 feet across.
 There is no pool now.
-Some visitors dig out small pools for themselves, but we, in good conscience, cannot recommend soaking there.
-Water temperatures tend to vary a lot and can get very hot very fast.
+Some visitors dig small pools for themselves, but we cannot, in good conscience, recommend soaking in them.
+Water temperatures can vary significantly and may become dangerously hot very quickly.

-Wildlife Watching: Deer, birds, and chipmunks are regularly sighted near where the pool used to be.
+Wildlife Watching: Deer, birds, and chipmunks are regularly sighted near where the pool once existed.

-Fishing & Hiking: The South Fork Salmon River is a great fishing spot.
-The Boise National Forest is full of hiking trails.
+Fishing & Hiking: The South Fork Salmon River is a great fishing spot, and the Boise National Forest offers many hiking trails.

-Winter Sports: If you visit in winter, do bring your snowshoes!
-The road will likely be covered in snow.
+Winter Sports: If you visit in winter, be sure to bring snowshoes—the road is often covered in snow.

 Vulcan Hot Springs Camping & Lodging

 There is an unmarked camping area at the trailhead.
-It is primitive, with no amenities whatsoever, meaning no bathrooms or trash cans, just wide-open space.
+It is primitive, with no amenities whatsoever—no bathrooms or trash cans—just wide-open space.

 The closest Forest Service campground is Warm Lake Campground, about seven miles away.